Universal Health Coverage: FG pledges to reposition healthcare sector

 The Minister said the attainment of UHC is a high priority for the government and reforms are already happening to make quality services available, to more people, with stronger financial risk protection.

-Also in line with the ideals of the Universal health coverage, the minister said the Federal Ministry of Health and its agencies are working painstakingly to provide better access to higher quality services, increase community demand and improve health systems resilience, towards building the functionality needed to attain UHC.
+He said the Federal Ministry of Health (FMOH) and its agencies are working painstakingly to provide better access to higher quality services, increase community demand and improve health systems resilience, towards building the functionality needed to attain UHC.

-“It is based on this that the federal government is striving to rehabilitate and revitalize the primary healthcare as the bedrock of development of the health sector.

-Speaking, WHO Nigeria Representative, Dr Walter Kazadi Mulombo said health is a fundamental human rights and no one should be denied quality health services for financial or other barriers.
+Speaking, WHO Nigeria Representative, Dr Walter Kazadi Mulombo said health is a fundamental human right and no one should be denied quality health services for financial or other barriers.

 Knowing that health for all requires investments and action by all stakeholders – the WR urged the governments, development partners, civil society, communities and everyone to rally towards achieving UHC so that all people can enjoy good health and well-being.